mustafakendiguzel/OPENCV-DetectingColor-FindingDistance/README.md

 in width_distance file fill your measured values with known_width and known_distance

 🔺 **Step 6:**
--Upload a photo named 'resim.jpg'(in this photo there could be some other things or you can be seen thats not problem)
+Upload a photo named 'resim.jpg'(in this photo there could be some other things or you can be seen thats not problem)

 🔺 WARNİNG!
--Distance measurement is not 100% accurate.
+Distance measurement is not 100% accurate.
 Accuracy is higher for objects closer to the length and width of the object you are measuring.

 A view from the project: ![Mask RCNN Sample](tick.png "Mask RCNN Sample")